tangro/actions-audit/README.md

 A @tangro action to run `npm audit --json`.
 It also adds a status for the audit.
 The action fails when the app has `critical` or `high` vulnerabilities.

+# Version

+You can use a specific `version` of this action.
+You can also use `latest` to always get the latest version.

 # Example

 ```yml